- Release Notes

 If the execution is in the Try or Catch block when the Kill command is received by the Robot, it first tries to Cancel the process, skipping to the Finally block.
 If the logic inside the Finally block is not finished in 3 seconds since receiving the Cancel command, the whole execution is killed and the overall process is successful in the logs as no errors were recorded in the Catch block since it was skipped.

-• Setting the Process status to Successful should be done only inside the Try block, after the Business Logic is completed.
+should be done only inside the Try block, after the Business Logic is completed. - Setting the status to

-• In the Finally block, there should be only cleanup logic present, since it is executed no matter if the execution was successful or not.
+should be done only inside the Catch block, after the error handling logic is completed. - In the Finally block, there should be only cleanup logic present, since it is executed no matter if the execution was successful or not.